Skip to content

 We have developed our programme in light of legislation, policy, and evidence.
 It reflects South West Water’s timetable for upgrading its wastewater treatment works.

-We released our draft report on possible mitigation measures in 2022.
+We released a report on possible mitigation measures in 2022.
 Our programme has been evolving since then.
-We have also worked with Natural England to update our phosphate calculator.
-The calculator identifies the impact of planning applications on phosphate pollution in Cornwall.
-It outlines the level of mitigation required for a period of 80 years.
+We have also worked with Natural England to update our phosphate calculator for any changes to the requirement.
+We made the most recent changes in December 2025.

-- Natural England, the Environment Agency, and South West Water
+• Natural England, the Environment Agency, and South West Water

-- Westcountry Rivers Trust, National Farmers Union, developers, agents, consultants and landowners
+• Westcountry Rivers Trust, National Farmers Union, developers, agents, consultants and landowners

-- upgrading household and campsite septic tanks/package treatment plants
+Our mitigation strategy includes upgrading household and campsite septic tanks/package treatment plants.

 Planning applicants can buy credits to mitigate the phosphate pollution caused by development.
 This will unblock applications so they can progress.
 We will reinvest money from credit sales in the programme.
-It will help pay for the ongoing costs of managing credits and maintaining mitigations.

 Maintaining the momentum with mitigation